telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/configuration.md

 ## Template Column Settings

 A template column is declared via the `Template` method.
+This is a column that is not bound to a specific field from the data, so it is not sortable and filterable.
+Nevertheless, template columns can still display data item values.

-It has the following settings:
+Template columns have the following settings:

 ### ClientTemplate